Bayesian and Frequentist Inference for Synthetic Controls: Introduction

 \section{Introduction}

 Synthetic control methods (\citet{abadie2003}, \citet{AbaDiaHai2010}) are often used to estimate treatment effects of aggregate policy interventions.
-In fact, the method has been described as ``arguably the most important innovation in the policy evaluation literature in the last 15 years" (\citet{athey2021matrix}).
-Despite this, statistical inference for such methods is often non-trivial.
-Suppose that we observe data for a unit that is affected by an intervention of interest, as well as data on a donor pool of untreated units.
+The method has been described as ``arguably the most important innovation in the policy evaluation literature in the last 15 years" (\citet{athey2021matrix}).
+Despite this, statistical inference for synthetic controls is often non-trivial.
+To highlight the nature of the problem, consider the synthetic control problem.
+Suppose that we observe data for a unit that is affected by an intervention of interest and for a donor pool of untreated units.
+We are interested in estimating the treatment effect on the treated after the intervention.
 Synthetic controls match the treated unit to the weighted average of the donor units that most closely resembles the characteristics of the treated unit before the intervention.
-Once a suitable synthetic control is selected, differences in outcomes between the treated unit and the synthetic control are taken as estimates of the treatment effect on the treated.
-Given that in this setting we only observe one treated unit, developing asymptotic guarantees for the synthetic control estimator is challenging.
+The treatment effect on the treated is then estimated by taking the differences in outcomes between the treated unit and the weighted average.
+Given that only one treated unit is available and that the synthetic control estimator depends on a weighted average of the donor units outcomes, it is not straightforward to provide asymptotic guarantees for inference on the treatment effect.